lupyuen/lupyuen.github.io/src/openocd.md

     -   [Install FT2232 Drivers on Linux, macOS and Windows](https://docs.platformio.org/en/latest/plus/debug-tools/sipeed-rv-debugger.html#drivers)

     -   For Windows: Follow the steps above.
-Then use the Zdiag Tool to install the WinUSB Driver for BOTH `Dual RS232 (Interface 0)` and `Dual RS232 (Interface 1)`
+Then use the Zadig Tool to install the WinUSB Driver for BOTH `Dual RS232 (Interface 0)` and `Dual RS232 (Interface 1)`

 We're ready to download and run OpenOCD...